taprootactivation/Taproot-Activation/README.md

 1. **BIP 8 (with forced activation):** The upgrade will activate if and when 95% of hash power signals support for the upgrade.
 If after a year this threshold hasn't been reached, the upgrade activates regardless, and blocks that don't follow the new rules will be rejected.
 Both the 95% threshold and the one-year expiry parameters could be set differently.

 There are also ideas to combine different proposals.
 For example, try BIP 9 first, if it expires, try again with BIP 8 (with forced activation).
-More in depth information on Taproot activation can be found in this Bitcoin Magazine article by Aaron van Wirdum: [BIP 8, BIP 9 Or Modern Soft Fork Activation: How Bitcoin Could Upgrade Next](https://bitcoinmagazine.com/articles/bip-8-bip-9-or-modern-soft-fork-activation-how-bitcoin-could-upgrade-next)
+More in depth information on Taproot activation can be found in the Bitcoin Wiki [Taproot activation proposals Bitcoin](https://en.bitcoin.it/wiki/Taproot_activation_proposals) or in this Bitcoin Magazine article by Aaron van Wirdum: [BIP 8, BIP 9 Or Modern Soft Fork Activation: How Bitcoin Could Upgrade Next](https://bitcoinmagazine.com/articles/bip-8-bip-9-or-modern-soft-fork-activation-how-bitcoin-could-upgrade-next)

 **The aim of this site is to assist in the activation of the Taproot soft fork.
 We have reached out to several Bitcoin mining pools to find out if:**